Skywalx/simple-player-authentication/README.md

 # :wrench: Future Improvements

 - More hashing algorithms such as: Bcrypt and Scrypt
-- More storage options such as: MySQL, PostgreSQL and MSSQL
+- More storage options such as: MySQL, MongoDB, PostgreSQL and MSSQL
+- More authentication storage options, to share authenticated state between servers with Redis, REST
+- Notify user every x time that /login should be used when not authenticated yet
+- 2FA, both inclusive and exclusive option (configurable) with credentials login

 :exclamation: Attention: This is not a decisive list!
 There is no roadmap for this Minecraft plugin so new features might not have been listed here or features listed here might not be implemented! :exclamation: